Estimated reading time: 5 minutes

 The source material is placed into water and agitated to knock the microbes off.

 Then add microbe food and oxygen for 24-48 hours and voila!
-A small number of healthy microbes will turn into a huge number in a very short time.
+What started as a small number of healthy microbes will turn into a huge number in a very short time.

-The main types of microbes you’ll be brewing including bacteria, fungi, nematodes, and protozoa.
+The main types of microbes you’ll be brewing include bacteria, fungi, nematodes, and protozoa.
 The microbes breed like…well, like microbes (that is, REALLY fast when conditions are right).

 Making compost tea on a home scale